 Method-1: Using Analysis Toolpak to Make a Correlation Table in Excel

-In this method, we will use analysis toolpak for creating a correlation table automatically.
-But prior to making this table, you have to activate this toolpak.
+In this method, we will use analysis toolpak to create a correlation table automatically.
+But prior to creating this table, you have to activate this toolpak.

 Steps: